johanley/sofa-julian-date/README.md

 **This small project is an experiment in removing that restriction.**

-The algorithm used by SOFA for Julian date calculation is defined in the *Explanatory Supplement* (1992), page 604.
-The *Explanatory Supplement* (2006), <a href='https://archive.org/details/explanatorysuppl00pken/page/606/mode/2up'>page 606</a> has
+The algorithm used by SOFA for Julian date calculation is defined in the *Explanatory Supplement* (1992), <a href='https://archive.org/details/explanatorysuppl0003unse/page/604/mode/2up'>page 604</a>.
+The *Explanatory Supplement* (2006), <a href='https://archive.org/details/explanatorysuppl00pken/page/604/mode/2up'>page 604</a> has the same algorithm.
-an algorithm that is apparently different from the one used in SOFA.
+However, in the SOFA code, cal2Jd is not superficially the same as the algo stated in the *Explanatory Supplement* 1992/2006.

 Fundamental astronomy has made giant strides in the past decades:
 - measurements of stellar positions, proper motions, and radial velocities from instruments such as GAIA are remarkably precise.